gabe-kai/EarthRing/README.md

 - Returns default metadata if chunk doesn't exist yet
 - **Chunk Storage**: ✅ Implemented - Generated chunks are automatically stored in database with PostGIS geometry
 - **Database Persistence**: Chunks persist across server restarts and are loaded from database before generating
+- **Station Flares**: ✅ Implemented - Chunks have variable width (400m base → 25km at hubs) and variable height (5 base levels → 15 levels at hubs) based on distance from station centers

 **Testing UI:**
 - After logging in, click "Player" or "Chunks" buttons in the user info bar to test endpoints